tolentino3575/Count-Repeat/README.md

 To View:
 * Git clone this repository
-* From terminal, navigate into Repeat-Counter folder, and then into web folder
+* From terminal, navigate into Repeat-Counter folder, and then into its "web" folder
-* While in web folder, initialize localhost by typing php -S localhost:8000 into terminal
+* While in web folder, initialize localhost by typing "php -S localhost:8000" into terminal
-* In browser, enter localhost:8000 in website bar
+* In browser, enter localhost:8000 in website bar to view

 To Edit:
 * Git clone this repository